 Terminating unwanted pregnancy

-The decision to terminate your pregnancy before the tenth week is ultimately yours to take and the healthcare institution is responsible to inform you about all of the potential medical implications before you make your decision.
+The decision to terminate your pregnancy before the tenth week is ultimately yours, while the healthcare institution is responsible to inform you about all of the potential medical implications before you make your decision.
 The date for the termination should be set at least two days after a final decision on the abortion has been taken.
-In case you need to terminate your pregnancy after the tenth week, e special three-member committee (consisted of two gynecologists and one psychiatrist) in your clinic would have to review your case and determine whether there are valid reasons to do so.
+In case you have to terminate your pregnancy after the tenth week, e special three-member committee (consisted of two gynecologists and one psychiatrist) in your clinic would have to review your case and determine whether there are valid reasons to do so.